Selecting a Marine Stereo

 Do you want a receiver that will fit into a standard DIN-sized opening?
 The US standard size is 2" tall and 7" wide, and most of our assortment fits that cutout, so your new stereo should fit without the need for a Sawzall to modify your dashboard.
-Some radios are built to the double DIN measurements of 4" height and 7" width.
+Some radios are built to the double DIN measurements of 4" tall and 7" wide.
 Others are oversized in the vertical dimension.
-Security features like detachable faceplates help protect your stereo from theft.

 Audio equipment in your car lives inside a waterproof, climate-controlled box.
 Your boat punishes audio components with spray, moisture, salt and UV radiation.
 The marine environment will kill an automotive-grade stereo in a few months or a single season under the best conditions, so saving money with a cheap car stereo is a mistake.
 What should you look for?

 Marine stereos are rated either spray-resistant or waterproof.
-Look for CD slots that are sealed with rubber gaskets.
+Look for CD slots that are sealed with rubber gaskets or hidden behind a water resistant faceplate.
 Faceplates can (in theory) withstand either spray or complete immersion, depending on the receiver.
 In reality, marine stereos often aren’t rated by clear, objective waterproofing standards, but are “marinized” for surviving in salt-water environments.
 Some receivers, especially those from poly-planar and Fusion, come with a submersible IP waterproof rating.

 Corrosion-resistant materials on good-quality marine units resist rust and salt water.
-Stereos include “conformal coating,” with a sealing coat of epoxy or urethane encapsulating circuit boards and processors.
+Stereos include conformal coating of PCBs with a sealing coat of epoxy or urethane encapsulating circuit boards and processors.
 Plastic cases are UV-resistant.
 Speaker cones are polypropylene, not paper.
 Key metal components are often stainless steel.
 Wire is tin-plated and contacts are often gold-plated.

-XM and Sirius have merged into one company, SiriusXM Satellite Radio, siriusxm.com, that provides 100 percent commercial-free digital satellite radio with a reception footprint (the area within satellite line-of-sight range) that covers the United States (including Alaska), Canada, and the upper third of Mexico.
+SiriusXM Satellite Radio, siriusxm.com, provides 100 percent commercial-free digital satellite radio with a reception footprint (the area within satellite line-of-sight range) that covers the United States (including Alaska), Canada, and the upper third of Mexico.

 For boaters, SiriusXM has two types of subscription-based marine weather services.
 Sirius Marine Weather is available within the continental United States only.
 Navico and Raymarine make weather modules that receive four types of data.